The Second Coming

 and as far as I can see,

-and in awe, I feel the subtle warning and the stirrings of something great;
+I feel the subtle warning and stirrings of something great;

 'Surely some revelation is at hand.'

 'Surely the Second Coming is at hand.'

-and that is part of what moves me to write and tell stories
+and that ' foreboding sense' is what moves me to write and tell stories

 stories that were told to me and the few I helped to write.

 Regarding the times;